pybel/pybel/docs/source/technology.rst

 ~~~~~~~~~~~~
 Unit tests check that the functionality of the different parts of PyBEL work independently.

-An example unit test can be found in tests.test_parse_bel.TestAbundance.test_short_abundance.
-It ensures that the
+An example unit test can be found in :code:`tests.test_parse_bel.TestAbundance.test_short_abundance`.
+It ensures that
-parser is able to handle a given string describing the abundance of a chemical/other entitiy in BEl.
-It tests that the
+the parser is able to handle a given string describing the abundance of a chemical/other entity in BEL.
+It tests that
-parser produces the correct output, that the BEL statement is converted to the correct internal representation.
+the parser produces the correct output, that the BEL statement is converted to the correct internal representation.
 In
 this example, this is a tuple describing the abundance of oxygen atoms.
 Finally, it tests that this representation
 is added as a node in the underlying BEL graph with the appropriate attributes added.